 The internet was set ablaze by the end credits scene in Guardians of the Galaxy Vol. 2.
 In it, the confirmation of Warlock’s existence was made.
 After the realization that he existed, people, myself included, began to fantasize about what capacity Warlock would be used in going forward.
 Selfishly, I hoped for some sort of rendition of the Magus Saga.

-Warlock is a near-lock for the MCU because he brings a complexity needed in it.
+Warlock is a near-lock for the MCU because he brings the complexity needed in it.
 I’m not saying that the MCU isn’t complex.
 What I’m saying is that it needs a character whose morals and ideals clash with the heroes it currently has.
 Created by Jim Starlin, Warlock became an outlet to talk about many real world issues.
 The MCU, while great, could take the time to ground itself in real world issues.